KvelaGorrrrnio/BscProject/report/structure.md

     - Grammar and structure
     - (Inversion and translation)

-- Practice
+- Implementation

-  - Implementation of interpreters
+  - The interpreters
+    - Changes
     - Common
     - RL
     - SRL

-  - Implementation of program transformations
+  - The program transformations

     - Inversion
       - Common